 If you’re struggling to think of any famous Ermysted’s Old Boys, other than perhaps Simon Beaufoy (1980-83), writer of award-winning films including Slumdog Millionaire and The Full Monty, then you may be surprised by our roll-of-honour!

 Arguably the most famous of all Old Boys was Iain Norman Macleod (1922) who, after various senior government positions, became Chancellor of the Exchequer on 20th June 1970 in the Ted Heath government, but who unfortunately died only 30 days later at 11 Downing Street of a heart attack.
 Perhaps Mr Macleod would’ve had more publicity locally if current BBC Political Correspondent Chris Mason (1991-98) had been around at the time.
-Chris is guest speaker at the 2014 Old Boys’ Dinner.
+Chris was guest speaker at the 2014 Old Boys’ Dinner.

 Ermysted’s has produced fine writers and journalists over the years with Blake Morrison (1962-69) perhaps the most prominent, becoming literary editor for The Observer and The Independent on Sunday newspapers.
-Michael William Austin (1958-66) was cricket correspondent of the Times newspaper; Richard Sutcliffe (1984-91) is currently chief football writer for the Yorkshire Post, and Andrew Hitchon (1974-81) is Editor of the Skipton-based Craven Herald.
+Michael William Austin (1958-66) was cricket correspondent of the Times newspaper; Richard Sutcliffe (1986-91) is currently chief football writer for the Yorkshire Post, and Andrew Hitchon (1974-81) was previously Editor of the Craven Herald.
 We have produced other talent on the stage and screen with David “Charlie” Hill (1955-62) appearing in the Full Monty, and television roles in Emmerdale and Heartbeat; Lennox Halstead Greaves (1959-66) appearing in various television and stage roles and also directing; and Jonathan “Tiny” Stevens (1969-73) appearing as Crusher/Milburn in Last of the Summer Wine in the mid-eighties as well as roles in The Bill, Emmerdale, Casualty and more recently two of the Pirates of the Caribbean movies.

 We also have records of 6 OBEs, 3 MBEs and 1 OBE.